The Best Crossword Puzzle App With No Ads (2026 Guide)

 - You want a big free catalog and will pay once to clear ads.
 A free library like Redstone, CodyCross, or Wordscapes with a one-time remove-ads purchase fits, as long as you accept the ad-supported free version first.

 - You want zero ads plus AI puzzles on any topic, AI hints, and a maker.
-Grid Genius Plus ($4.99/mo) or Pro ($7.99/mo) is the only app here that bundles all of it.
+Grid Genius is the only app here that bundles all of it, and the maker plus your first 3 AI generations are free before you even upgrade.
+Pro ($7.99/mo or $49.99/yr) then removes ads and lifts every limit.
 Start on the free daily challenge, which already skips mid-solve ads, then upgrade for a fully ad-free experience.

 - You do not want to pay anything yet.
 Play the Grid Genius daily challenge free.
 No account, no card, no mid-solve ad breaks, and you can decide later.